Updated: 16-Sep-25 09:40 ET

 Key Factors

-- Motor vehicle and parts dealers sales increased 2.2% month-over-month after declining 1.6% in March.
+- Motor vehicle and parts dealer sales increased 0.5% month-over-month.

-- Building material and garden equipment and supplies dealers sales dipped 0.1% month-over-month after increasing 0.7% in March.
+- Building material and garden equipment and supplies dealers sales rose 0.1% month-over-month.

-- Food and beverage store sales fell 0.2% after increasing 0.8% in March.
+- Food and beverage store sales jumped 0.3% month-over-month.

-- Food services and drinking places jumped 2.0% month-over-month after increasing 1.9% in March.
+- Food services and drinking store sales jumped 0.7% month-over-month.

 Big Picture